 Effective Supervision: Principles and Practices

 Prepares students to be effective first-line supervisors in a variety of organizational settings by using sound principles and practices applied to basic managerial processes.
 Identical to HSA 210.
 Credit may not be earned in more than one of these courses.
+This course may be offered in an online format.

 Small Business Management